k2view-academy/K2View-Academy/academy/Training_Level_1/03_fabric_basic_LU/05_define_the_interfaces_example_and_exercises.md

 1. `Question: List the tables that are part of the Schema.`

-2. `Question: Which Subscriber has the largest BALANCE?`
+2. `Question: Which command would you execute to show which subscriber has the largest BALANCE?`